Exotic particles below the TeV from low scale flavour theories: An all-in-U(1) model

-Of course the cutoff has to be well above the MSSM scale, to avoid FCNC and CP flavour problems as further discussed below and, anyway, for the superpotential in (\ref{superpote}, to be meaninful.
-The study of anomaly cancellation below requires $|\mathcal{X}_\mu| = 3,\, 4 \ \mathrm{or} \ 5$, while $ |\mathcal{X}_\mu| =6$ corresponds to $\Lambda$ too large for our purposes - observable new states at the LHC.
-In this sense the approach is consistent and flavour problems related to higher dimension operator are fairly under control.
+and must be close to the MSSM scale, $O(\mathrm{TeV} )$, while $\Lambda$ must be much larger to avoid FCNC and CP flavour problems and, anyway, for the superpotential in (\ref{superpote}, to be meaningful.
+Therefore the higgsino $X$-chirality, $\mathcal{X}_\mu$ has to be large and contributes to the anomalies as displayed below.
+Its choice fixes the cutoff scale of the flavour model.

 Of course, this is not quite a solution to the $\mu$-problem since it does not relate the $\mu$ scale to the supersymmetry breaking one.
-But if one assumes a solution to the $\mu$-problem, its consistency requires that the contribution (\ref{muterm}) to the final higgsino mass be subdominant.
-Then, it would seem that one could lower $\Lambda$, but in the models discussed below this freedom is basically ineffective.
-One cannot allow for a small contribution from (\ref{muterm}) and invoke a strightforward Giudice-Masiero mechanism\cite{Giudice:1988yz} because the flavour symmetry would imply a similar suppression factor, but with respect to the effective supersymmetric breaking scale and, in particular, to the Higgs soft mass parameters.
+Assuming another solution to the $\mu$-problem, the contribution (\ref{muterm}) must be subdominant.
+But, one cannot allow for a small contribution from (\ref{muterm}) and invoke a standard Giudice-Masiero mechanism \cite{Giudice:1988yz} because the flavour symmetry would imply a similar suppression factor with respect to the effective supersymmetric breaking scale.